Instrument amplifier: Solid-state amplifiers

-By the 1960s and 1970s, semiconductor transistor-based amplifiers began to become more popular because they are less expensive, more resistant to bumps during transportation, lighter-weight, and require less maintenance.
-In some cases, tube and solid-state technologies are used together in amplifiers.
-A common setup is the use of a tube preamplifier with a solid-state power amplifier.
-There are also an increasing range of products that use digital signal processing and digital modeling technology to simulate many different combinations of amp and cabinets.
+By the 1960s and 1970s, semiconductor transistor-based amplifiers began to become more popular because they are less expensive, more durable, lighter-weight, and require less maintenance.
+There are an increasing range of products that use digital signal processing and digital modeling technology combined with a solid-state amplifier to simulate many different combinations of amplifiers, including the sound of tube amps, and speaker cabinets.

 The output transistors of solid-state amplifiers can be passively cooled by using metal fins called heatsinks to radiate away the heat.
 For high-wattage amplifiers (over 800 watts), a fan is often used to move air across internal heatsinks.

 Hybrid

+In some cases, tube and solid-state technologies are used together in amplifiers.
 The most common hybrid amp design is to use a tube preamp with a solid-state power amplifier.
 This gives users the pleasing preamp and overdrive tone of a tube amp with the lowered cost, maintenance and weight of a solid-state power amp.